 Born of the idea that no child should grow up hungry, Full Plates Full Potential take a collaborative approach to effect lasting change.
-Through its Fight Hunger Bag and Bloomin’ 4 Good programs, Hannaford has donated more than $4,200 to Full Plates Full Potential.
+Through its Fight Hunger Bag and Bloomin’ 4 Good Programs, Hannaford has supported this nonprofit organization.

 Tell us about Full Plates Full Potential.

 Full Plates Full Potential is on a mission to end child hunger in Maine.
 We do this by partnering with schools and communities, investing in their child nutrition programs like school breakfast and lunch, and afterschool and summer meal programs to help feed kids today while simultaneously advocating to create sustainable systems-change here in Maine and lending our voice to similar efforts nationally.

 Full Plates was established in the summer of 2014 when its founders, John Woods and Justin Alfond, coalesced around the idea that Maine could become the first state in the nation in which no child grows up hungry.
 At the time, Maine had the highest rate of childhood food insecurity in New England.
 It was an ambitious goal but one that seemed achievable in a state with a small population.

 The idea was to identify and remove barriers that kept kids from accessing free meals – only about half of which were reaching the students they were meant for at the time.
 Once served, these meals are reimbursed by the USDA so the challenge is to open access to these meals for Maine kids.

 Full Plates Full Potential is on a mission to end child hunger in Maine.

 What sets you apart from other hunger nonprofits in your community?